kwade4/RAISE-DRI/README.md

 * Introduction to High-Performance Computing (HPC) and Advanced Computing Resources (ARC)
 * Strategies for Managing and Analyzing Ultra-High-Dimensional Data

-These resources are designed to empower researchers with the skills and knowledge to harness the power of the Alliance's DRI resources for scalable and impactful research.
+These resources are designed to equip researchers with the knowledge and confidence to use the Alliance's DRI ecosystem in their work.

 ## Repo Structure